vanderhoop/backbone.primer/README.md

 ## Using Views

-Views create linkage between models and display elements.
-Generally speaking, Models and Collections can both be considered as *data sources*.
-When building an application front-end, views should generally map (at least) one-to-one to each data source represented – meaning  that one view controller is created for each collection and each model represented within the display.
+Views create linkage between data sources (Models and Collections) and display elements.
+As a general rule, Views should map one-to-one with each data source present – meaning  that one view controller is created for each collection and each model represented within the display.

 ### Creating a view's container element

 All Backbone Views are attached to a *container element*, or a main HTML document element into which all nested display and behavior is allocated.
-A common approach while getting started with Backbone is to bind your major views onto pre-defined elements within your HTML Document Object Model (hereforth referred to as the "DOM").
-For example:
+A common approach while getting started is to bind your major views onto pre-defined elements within your HTML Document Object Model (hereforth referred to as the "DOM").

 	<ul id="muppets-list"></ul>